tralph3/Steam-Metadata-Editor/README.md

 ---

+## Installation

+* Linux

+Steam Metadata Editor can be installed from the [AUR](https://aur.archlinux.org/packages/steam-metadata-editor-git/).

+    paru -Syu steam-metadata-editor-git

+Other Linux distributions can download the source code.
+The program needs python3.6 or greater with the tk module.

+* Windows

+Download the source code and install python3.6 or greater.
+Make sure to install Tk/Tcl with it.

+---

 ## How does it work?

 The application is basically an easy way to modify a single file.
 Located in the folder **appcache** in the Steam installation, there's a file called **appinfo.vdf**.
 This is a binary file, meaning it's not easily readable, we can only see its bytes.
 Luckily, I was able to figure out exactly what everything means, with help of course.